50 Food Gifts from 50 States

 Iowa: Candy Corn

-Allstar Angie from Waterloo confirms that "anything corn-related" is still a tried-and-true way to show Iowa pride.
-"We are a farming state and have the best sweet corn!" she boasts.
+Known as a farming state with "the best sweet corn," anything corn-related is still a tried-and-true way to show Iowa pride.
 Give a nod to the Hawkeye State's harvest with the Heart of Iowa's corn-shaped hazelnut praline candies.

 Kansas: Special Sauce